 To protect their reputation as an Italian luxury brand, at least some of all Gucci eyewear is made in Italy.
 However, some parts may be manufactured in Japan.

 Japan is internationally famous for making high-quality glasses frames.
 Therefore, Gucci also utilizes Japan to produce parts of their eyewear (like their titanium frames).
-Therefore, producing some of the glasses in Japan isn’t exactly a way for the company to make them low-cost, but rather a way to utilize Japan’s eyewear expertise to improve their product.
+Producing some parts of the glasses in Japan isn’t exactly a way for the company to make them low-cost, but rather a way to utilize Japan’s eyewear expertise to improve their product.

 Glasses Manufacturing in Italy